South and Southeast Asia Research

 The network developed with the TIJ supported network also resulted in furthering new research collaborations in the region, contributing to concepts that framed the following academic work that has been recently published:

 Fennell, S. (2020) Women, Law and Collective Action : Examining negotiations to claim gender rights in China and India, in Anand, P. B., S. Fennell and F. Comim (eds.)
 The Handbook of BRICS and Emerging Economies, New York: Oxford University Press, 2020.

 Fennell, S. with M. Tanwir, Not Accepting Abuse as the Norm: local forms of institutional reform to improve reporting on domestic violence in Punjab, Journal of International Women's Studies, vol.2, issue 7.
 August 2019.

-If you would like to learn more about the research currently being undertaken in Southeast Asia, please contact its lead, Dr. Shailaja Fennell.
+If you would like to learn more about the research currently being undertaken in Southeast Asia, please contact its lead, Professor Shailaja Fennell.